govindansriram/CobraML2/README.md

 - test on vtune
 - add more loop unrolling if it helps
 - look at double implemtation in egyptian paper

+## FEB 22:
+undo changes
+transition code to use padding create versions for all other datatypes take break

+make same code for neon but possibly use inline asm